Processing math: 100%

 Figure 4.
 Relationship between the Pearson's correlation coefficients and absolute elevation differences between each target station and their neighboring stations: (a) target station 1 (Andean foothills) and (b) target station 2 (Central valley)

 Even though the ANOVA showed that the radius of influence has a non-significant effect on precision (RSR), this factor interacted significantly with the evaluated approaches (Fig. 3b).
 An increase of the radius of influence around the target station improved the predictive capability of only three of the evaluated approaches: ANN, MLR and IDWm.
-However, CCW and IDW showed a decreased performance when the radius of influence increased from 25 to 50 km, probably due to the association between decreased precipitations at the target and neighboring stations when distance from the target station increased (Johansson and Chen 2003; Mair and Fares 2011).
-Chen and Liu (2012) evaluated the IDW for interpolating rainfall data and found that the optimal radius of influence was in most cases up to 10-30 km.
+However, CCW and IDW showed a decreased performance when the radius of influence increased from 25 to 50 km, probably due to the association between decreased precipitations at the target and neighboring stations when distance from the target station increased (; ). evaluated the IDW for interpolating rainfall data and found that the optimal radius of influence was in most cases up to 10-30 km.
 They also reported that the interpolation accuracy of this approach could become inferior when the number of considered rainfall stations exceeds the optimal value.

 This study found that approaches based on artificial neural networks (ANN), multiple linear regression (MLR) and IDWm had the best performance in two sectors located in central-south Chile with a complex topography.
 Inclusion of elevation differences and Euclidian distances between targets and neighboring stations as weight modifier in the IDWm significantly improved overall estimates.
 Because the predictive capability of the three best approaches was significantly affected by the number of neighboring stations (radius of influence), we conclude that estimates based on nine neighboring stations located within a radius of 50 km are needed for completing missing monthly precipitation data.